-Many people are asking, “What are we doing as a church about this important issue?”
-Menlo Church is committed to taking intentional steps towards racial reconciliation in the Bay Area.
-Our first step is to look inward as a staff and as an organization.
-We are having honest conversations as staff and leadership, taking a look at our culture, policies, language, and defaults to see if there is anywhere that we need to adjust internally to become better representatives of the gospel.
-We are getting great guidance to help us ask the right questions and to help us find the answers.
+Many people are asking, “What are we doing as a church about this the important issue of racial justice?”
+Menlo Church is committed to taking intentional steps toward racial reconciliation, starting with looking inward as a staff and as an organization.
+We are having honest conversations as staff and leadership, examining our culture, policies, language, and defaults to see where we need to change so that our church can better demonstrate that the gospel of Jesus Christ is for all people.
+We are getting great guidance to help us ask challenging questions and to help us find the answers.
 This process will take some time; we will keep you up-to-date on the decisions that come from these discussions.

 - For Jesus to help you search your own heart and reveal needed transformations.

 - For the Church to live out the gospel.

 - For real change in our nation.

 - Review this Resource List of recommended books and videos compiled, with our thanks, by Sarah Akutagawa, Menlo Member in Mission, and National Director of Diversity with InterVarsity Christian Fellowship.

 - Additionally, the Asian American Christian Collaborative identifies a wide variety of resources that cover anti-Asian racism and more.

 A great place to get started is to engage with Be the Bridge – a community, rooted in scripture, who seeks to equip people and organizations to be aware and respond to racial brokenness and systemic injustice in our world.